Campus Improvement Plan

 2022-23: Reading: 75% (approaches), 44% (meets), 14% (masters); Math: 76% (approaches), 50% (meets), 20% (masters) Baseline Year

-Strategy 1: Interventions staff will provide targeted small group instruction and intervention in reading and math.
-Supports will be provided for grade level planning and creating CFA's , as well as analyzing data and student work.
+Strategy 1: Intervention Staff and paid tutors will provide targeted small group instruction and intervention in reading and math.
+Support will be provided for grade level planning weekly, PLC's planned for analyzing data and student work.

-Strategy's Expected Result/Impact: At least 40% of students performing at postsecondary ready levels
+Strategy's Expected Result/Impact: At least 50% of students performing at postsecondary ready levels.

-Staff Responsible for Monitoring: Intervention Staff, Tutors, Tutoring after School Tutors, Administrators
+Staff Responsible for Monitoring: Intervention Staff, Paid Tutors, After School Tutoring Teachers, Administrators.

 Title I: